input-output-hk/catalyst-core/book/src/07_web_api/generic.md

 ```

-- The Node verifies if the fragment is correctly signed and formatted and then performs additional verification (*votes duplications, missing vote plan etc*)
+- The Node verifies if the fragment is correctly signed and formatted and then performs additional verification:
+  - (*votes duplications, missing vote plan etc*)
 - **/api/v1/fragments** is used for the same purpose but can also send batches of fragments

 ### Relevant endpoints